 - Unable to stand on the back of your feet and shift your weight to your tip-toes

 - Extended pain even when you aren’t walking or standing

 - Heel pain that persists over a week

 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Diagnosing Heel Pain

 This exam is usually sufficient for determining what’s causing your heel pain.
 You may have X-rays or an MRI for bone issues, such as a break or bone spurs in your heel.
-If you’re concerned about your heel issues and want the best care, do a diligent search for a best in class NYC podiatrist.
+If you’re concerned about your heel issues and want the best care, do a diligent search for a best NYC podiatrist.

 Treatment of Heel Pain

 The overwhelming majority of people with heel pain get better within months with conservative procedures — methods that don’t require surgery or a radical therapy regimen.
 Some of the conservative treatments your NYC foot doctor may recommend include:

 - Corticosteroids: Man-made drugs that resemble natural anti-inflammatory hormones